opse2epr/architecture-center.hu-hu/docs/best-practices/retry-service-specific.md

   // For Read-access geo-redundant storage, use PrimaryThenSecondary.
   // Otherwise set this to PrimaryOnly.
   LocationMode = LocationMode.PrimaryThenSecondary,
   // Maximum execution time based on the business use case.
-Maximum value up to 10 seconds.
   MaximumExecutionTime = TimeSpan.FromSeconds(2)
 };
 ```